Strange Overtones

-"Strange Overtones" is a song recorded by David Byrne and Brian Eno, written by the duo with Leo Abrahams.
+"Strange Overtones" is a song recorded by musicians David Byrne and Brian Eno, written by the duo with Leo Abrahams.
 It was released on August 4, 2008 by means of free download as the lead single from Byrne's and Eno's second collaborative studio album Everything That Happens Will Happen Today (2008).
 "Strange Overtones" is an uptempo electronic gospel song, and its lyrics explore the themes of humanity overcoming technology that are central to the album.
 "Strange Overtones" was well received by critics, and was downloaded 40,000 times in its first three days of release.

 Recording and release

 While discussing the 2006 remix of My Life in the Bush of Ghosts at a dinner party, Eno suggested finishing some songs that he had written but that did not have lyrics.
 Byrne visited Eno's studio to listen to the demos and the two decided to collaborate to finish writing the songs.
 They continued working on the tracks in New York City and London, with regular e-mail correspondence to finish the composition.
 Multi-instrumentalist and previous Eno collaborator Leo Abrahams performed guitar, percussion instruments, and piano in his London home studio and played guitar with Byrne on one occasion.
 Abrahams would continue working on the tracks in his home studio through May 2008, with all collaborations being carried on via e-mail.

 "Strange Overtones" is the first single off the album Everything That Happens Will Happen Today.
 The track was released for free on August 4, 2008, as a DRM-free MP3 available only through the album's website.
 This is part of the unorthodox Internet-based marketing scheme the two used to promote the album, inspired by the success of Radiohead's 2007 album In Rainbows and the self-promotional strategies of Nine Inch Nails for the albums Year Zero, Ghosts I–IV, and The Slip.
 In September 2008, YouTube user dogonaut created a music video for the song featuring paintings by Eno, using the short film "Beauty" by Jon Yeo.

 A live recording of the song also appeared on Everything That Happens Will Happen on This Tour – David Byrne on Tour: Songs of David Byrne and Brian Eno, released on May 11, 2009.
 The song was also featured on the soundtrack album to Wall Street: Money Never Sleeps, along with several other David Byrne compositions.

 In 2020, the song was covered by the indie rock group Whitney on their covers album, Candid.